 Founded in 1984, Xiamen Air’s daily departures exceed 400 flights.
 The airline covers most major and medium-sized cities in greater China and its loyalty program, the Egret Club, is a miles accrual and redemption program.
 You can also earn miles by using co-branded credit cards.

-Pros and cons of SkyTeam Alliance
+Advantages and disadvantages of SkyTeam Alliance

 - Ease of travel.
 You can choose from a huge array of flight combinations to get you where you want to go and also generate plenty of frequent flyer miles in the process.